 6.3.
 IP Address.
 We also collect your public IP address when you visit the Site.
 We may use your public IP address in order to determine whether certain requests are fraudulent or frivolous and we may automatically cross-reference your public IP address with your domain name (usually the domain name of your ISP or employer).
 Because you may be visiting the Site from your personal residence (for example, because you are telecommuting), your IP address and any associated domain name are treated as “Personal Network Information” instead of Personal Data.
 “Log Data” does not include Personal Network Information.
 Although such Personal Network Information may be used to administer and maintain the Site and Services, it is not shared with any third parties, except as described below in the sections titled “Service Providers,” “Compliance with Laws and Law Enforcement” and “Business Transfers”.
 We will use Log Data for any purpose.
 PLEASE NOTE: DEPENDING ON YOUR JURISDICTION YOUR IP ADDRESS MAY BE CONSIDERED PERSONAL DATA.
 IN ALL SUCH CASES IT WILL BE ACCORDINGLY TREATED AS SUCH.

 6.5.
 Web Beacons/Tags.
 We automatically collect aggregate anonymous information through web beacons.
-We may also deliver a file to you through the websites (known as a “web beacon”) from an advertising network with which we have contracted.
 Website beacons allow third parties to provide anonymized, aggregated auditing, research and reporting for us.

 After removing any information that would personally identify you from within the set of Personal Data, Personal Network Information and Log Data we collect from you, we may combine that information with information we collect from other users and customers (collectively the “Aggregated Data”) in order to improve the quality and value of Services and to analyze and understand how our Site is used.
 We may share Aggregated Data (after stripping of any information that would personally identify you) and Log Data with third parties for industry analysis, demographic profiling, and other purposes.